Samsung Galaxy Buds earbuds randomly dead? Here’s how to fix them

 You may need to do Step 4 anywhere between 25-50 times per dead earbud.
 But eventually, the LED will stay red for a long period of time, and sometime later, the dead earbud will show up on the Galaxy Wearable app with 1% charge.

 Once you have revived one earbud, you can let it charge up full and then repeat the same process again on the other one.
 These steps worked for us in reviving both the dead earbuds and for a few others in reviving one dead earbud, so we have good confidence in them.
-The steps were tried with the Galaxy Buds+ primarily but should work across the older Galaxy Buds and the newer Galaxy Buds Live and Galaxy Buds Pro as well.
+The steps were tried with the Galaxy Buds+ primarily but should work across the older and newer Galaxy Buds earbuds alike.

 It isn’t clear why the issue appears in the first place.
 Placing the earbuds within the case should be turning them off and preventing further battery drain.
 And the charging case itself should be able to charge the buds when they are dead, since storage and charging are pretty much all the objectives of the case.
 So as long as the case has some charge, the earbuds should be getting charged — which doesn’t seem to be happening if the buds reach and stay at 0% for a long period of time.
 And the switch over to green LED indicates that the charging only happens momentarily on a completely (long) dead earbud, preventing the earbud from reviving itself automatically.